MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 `--Attributes`

 A list of entity attributes, seperated by ','.
 Use '*' for all attributes.
 Histogram will generate total count, distinct count, and top values for the select attributes for entities specified in the KesQueryExpression.
+Defaults to "*".

 `--Offset`

 The number of top entity attribute values to be skipped/excluded in the result set.
+Defaults to 0.

 `--Count`

 The number of top entity attribute values to be included in the result set.
+Defaults to 5.

 `--SampleSize`

 The maxium number of entities to consider for generating histogram.
 If this number is smaller than the number of entities in index(es), the histogram will be generated based on the top entities specified by the number.
 If this number is 0, all entities specified by the KES query will be used.
+Defaults to 0.

 `--Timeout`

 Maximum amount of time in milliseconds allowed for the command to complete before aborting the command.
 Use 0 to disable timeout.
+Defaults to 0.

 ## Common command parameters